 Serve hot with warm naan.

 A simple hack to make chicken kali mirch very flavorful

 I have noticed that chicken kali mirch tastes much better with freshly ground, coarse black pepper.
 You can do this in two ways:

 1. Use a pepper mill and turn it a few times on the coarse setting.

 2. Grind some peppercorns in a spice or coffee grinder.
 Just a few seconds because, remember, you want coarse granules.

 So, if you're planning to use the tired, spent black pepper that's been lying around in your kitchen cabinet for the last few months, ditch it, and get grinding fresh, black peppercorns while making this recipe.

 Your pepper chicken will be punchier with this simple hack, I promise you that!

-Step 2 - Add the marinated chicken to the frypan and cook on high heat for about 2 minutes.
+3. Add the marinated chicken and cook on high heat for about two minutes.

 Other chicken recipes you might like